OrHaroni/KNN-Classification/README.md

 The program will prints error message and will shut down. in any other event, the program will not shut down, just write a message and returns to the menu.

+##How many clients can connect to the server parallely?
+5 client can work with the server parallely.

 #### What did you learned from this project?

 We learned more about mechine lerning and c++ OOP.